ocapn/ocapn/draft-specifications/CapTP Specification.md

 ### `fulfill`

 This method takes exactly one argument, the fulfillment value for the promise.
-The value may be any passable value.
+It should be delivered to any listeners of the promise.

 ### `break`

-Break takes a single argument, a value that represents an error that occured.
+This method takes a single argument, representing the reason for breakage.
 This error should be delivered to any listeners of the promise.

 **NOTE:** The value of errors transmitted over CapTP is up to the transmitting party.
 However, including the contents of exception objects or debugging